Rosemary, roasted garlic, lemon slices, and lemon zest come together to add a whole new dimension of flavor to your favorite olive oil.

 - Choose a clean glass bottle with an air tight cap/ top.
-Recycled glass bottles are a great choice but please wash them well and make sure they are completely dry.
+Recycled glass bottles are a great choice but wash them well and make sure they are completely dry before filling them.

-- Select a high quality olive oil.
-I can’t stress enough the importance of choosing a high quality olive oil, preferably organic that contains no GMOs.
-It will make the world of difference!
-(See list of my favorite choices of olive oils below with links to shop!)
+- Select a high-quality olive oil; preferably organic, that contains no GMOs.
+It will make a world of difference!
+(See the list of olive oils below with links to shop!)

 Not sure where to find a good quality organic olive oil?
-Here is a list of my top 5 favorite picks!
+Here is a list of 5 favorites!

 - Napa Valley Naturals Organic Extra Virgin Olive Oil – Amazon

 - Bragg Organic Extra Virgin Olive Oil – Amazon